Probate, Trust & Conservatorship Sales

 Day 1- The Probate Court issues Letters, your authorization as the personal representative.

-Day 10– Barry Wiley is selected to market the home.
+Day 10– Community Real Estate Firm is selected to market the home.

 Days 10-40- An intensive marketing period occurs with our Plan of Action.